 Knowing the Movements

 A candidate must demonstrate the T’ai Chi Chih movements properly, and might wish to check his/her form against Justin Stone’s T’ai Chi Chih instructional DVDs to make any necessary corrections.
 Watch a few videos here.
 Another suggestion is to attend a T’ai Chi Chih intensive, workshop, or retreat to sink deeper into the practice with a T’ai Chi Chih Teacher Trainer or the Guide.
-These events are shown in the Calendar section of The Vital Force and in the Calendar of Events section of this website.
+These events are shown in the Calendar section of The Vital Force and in the Events section of this website.
 In particular, the candidate must: